AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 3. **SSE** : SSE stands for [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 Another technique for sending messages which leverages the Javascript [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) interface.
 SSE is a standardized form of HTTP Streaming concept.
 EventSource opens a persistent, one-directional connection with the server over HTTP using a special text/event-stream header and listens for messages.

-- This is _almost_ what we’re looking for—we can now receive updates from the server!
+- This is _almost_ what we’re looking for.
+Now we can now receive updates from the server!
 Because they’re one-directional, Server-Sent Events (SSE) are great for apps where you don’t need to send the server any data.
 For example, the Facebook News Feed: whenever new posts come in, the server pushes them to the timeline.

 ## 🪄 Working of Web Sockets